8 cool tips to help you pack light, like a pro

 Consider your comfort

-If you’re planning on moving around a lot or spending time on a bus be sure to pack at least one comfortable outfit because the last thing you need is to be stuck wearing your leather hot pants on a 14-hour bus ride.
-Although I would probably question why you own leather hot pants in the first place.
+If you’re planning on moving around a lot or spending time on a bus be sure to pack at least one comfortable outfit because the last thing you need is to be stuck wearing restrictive clothing on a 14-hour bus ride.

 Plan ahead